Murphydbuffalo/hyp/README.md

 ## Methodology
 Hyp runs two-tailed hypothesis tests for the difference of two sample
-proportions: the proportion of users who converted on the control version of a feature and the proportion of users who converted on the treatment (new, experimental) version of a feature.
+proportions: the proportion of users who converted on the control variant of a feature and the proportion of users who converted on the treatment (new, experimental) variant of a feature.

 Our hypotheses are as follows:
 Null hypothesis,      h0: (control - treatment)  = 0